 - Maintain and consistently update the client’s database, such as names, phone numbers, and email addresses

-- Support the business development team in building a business model, business plan, scope of work document, project budget
+- Support the business development team in building a business model, business plan, scope of work document, and project budget

 - Facilitate leadership in contract development, handle negotiations, and perform due diligence